 One of the ultimate goals of minimalism is freedom.
 Practising minimalism in interior design does not mean sacrificing floor space.
 You can still live in a big house and have various rooms for your needs, but it can also mean owning less to have the freedom from possession and opting for low-maintenance flooring and furniture to have the freedom from being tied-down by household work all the time.

 But if you are moving towards minimalism and remodelling your home to downsize your material possessions, do not forget to renovate your flooring and get the appropriate floor type that would complete the look and feel of a minimalist interior.
 As an experienced flooring suppler & installer for domestic and commercial projects, we have seen various types of spaces in different architectural and interior design.
-As experts in flooring, we at Creative Flooring believe that Luxury Vinyl, Hardwood and Marmoleum flooring in neutral colours or soft-tones would look best in a minimalist interior design whether for domestic or commercial spaces.
+As experts in flooring, we at Creative Flooring believe that Luxury Vinyl, Hardwood flooring in neutral colours or soft-tones would look best in a minimalist interior design whether for domestic or commercial spaces.

 Luxury Vinyl Tile is the number one choice for minimalist domestic and commercial spaces.
 Made from non-hazardous synthetic materials from processed ethylene and chlorine, vinyl flooring allows for freedom in design variety whether it’s for planks, tiles and sheet vinyl.
 Unlike ordinary vinyl flooring which is approximately 1mm thick, luxury vinyl flooring is 5 x thicker at 5mm and can last longer than ordinary vinyl.
 Luxury vinyl also accentuates the features of ordinary vinyl flooring giving it extra protection from wear and tear.
 It is also more resistant to moisture making it a good alternative to ceramic tiles used in bathrooms or kitchens.